drewletcher/html-data-parser/README.md

 RowAsObjectTransform constructor takes an options object with the following fields.

-`{array} headers` - array of cell property names; optional, default: none.
+`{String[]} headers` - array of cell property names; optional, default: none.
 If a headers array is not specified then parser will assume the first row found contains cell property names.

 If a row is encountered with more cells than in the headers array then extra cell property names will be the ordinal position.
 For example if the data contains five cells, but only three headers where specified.
 Specifying `options = { headers: [ 'name', 'type', 'info' ] }` then the Javascript objects in the stream will contain `{ "name": "value1", "type": "value2", "info": "value3", "4": "value4", "5": "value5" }`.